 SB 984 would help streamline that purchasing process by eliminating the antiquated Michigan ban on the interstate sale of firearms beyond contiguous states.

 SB 984 is a good bill and is a step in the right direction.
-In addition, the NRA is continuing to make progress on it our top legislative priority, which is the repeal of Michigan’s onerous permit-to-purchase and registration statutes.
+In addition, the NRA is continuing to make progress on this our top legislative priority, which is the repeal of Michigan’s onerous permit-to-purchase and registration statutes.

 Established in 1975, the Institute for Legislative Action (ILA) is the “lobbying” arm of the National Rifle Association of America.
 ILA is responsible for preserving the right of all law-abiding individuals in the legislative, political, and legal arenas, to purchase, possess and use firearms for legitimate purposes as guaranteed by the Second Amendment to the U.S. Constitution.
 Visit: www.nra.org